my-git-subhajit/CI-CD-Pipeline-Project/README.md

 </body>
 </html>

-Write a Python script to connect with GitHub API and track the new changes committed to GitHub.
+Task 2: Write a Python script to connect with GitHub API and track the new changes committed to GitHub.
 It includes code changes in HTML file and push the new code or updated HTML file to GitHub.
 !!
 Make sure your GitHub repository is public !!